 With this broad definition of stored value, it is feasible to envisage a digital currency SVF being built in Hong Kong.

 In addition, authorities such as the EBA are actively discouraging regulated institutions from handling digital currency.
-In its latest report it wants to enforce a prohibition on regulated firms dealing with digital currencies.
+In its latest report it stated that wants to enforce a prohibition on regulated firms dealing with digital currencies.

 If so, custodian digital currency wallets handling private keys of customers would ostensibly fall within the definition of an SVF.

-It remains to be seen whether HKMA would be willing to extend its scope to capture the global digital currency market.
+It remains to be seen whether the HKMA would be willing to extend its scope to capture the global digital currency market.

 The Monetary Authority of Singapore (MAS) is currently in a consultation phase to consolidate their payment services regulations.
 They envisage a single regime for payments or electronic money with varying permissions for licence holders and have suggested ‘virtual currency intermediation services’ as a licensable activity.